Josehower/fly.io-deployment-app-earth/README.md

 1. Create your Next,js repo as usual following the learning platform instructions.
 2. Get the flyctl auth token:
    - [Create a fly.io account](https://fly.io/app/sign-up)
+   - Create a [new fly token](https://fly.io/user/personal_access_tokens) for GitHub actions
+   - Add The secret to the GitHub project repo under the name `FLY_API_TOKEN` https://github.com/<username>/<project-slug>/settings/secrets/actions/new
 3. On your terminal Install flyctl cli with brew `brew install flyctl`
    - Login to your fly account with `flyctl auth login`
-   - Get a new fly token with `flyctl auth token`
-   - Add The secret to github under the name `FLY_API_TOKEN` https://github.com/<username>/<project-slug>/settings/secrets/actions/new
 4. Create a fly app with `flyctl apps create`
    - Add the name of the project that you preffer
 5. Create the volume for the app with `flyctl volumes create postgres -s 1`